qwerty258/ROS-setup/ROS_Env_Setup.md

 	wpa-ssid AUDATECH
 	wpa-psk udifhduijhnklfdkahfdkahfkda
 ```
-if thers is one, make it look like above.
+if there is one, make it look like above.

     (3) use `wpa_passphrase <ssid> <password>` to get wpa-psk